When you think of fishing, you’ll probably conjure images of folks leisurely casting a rod in by the shoreline, river, or lake bank.

 Displacement hulls resemble a V-shape, and they’re usually on the longer side.
 As the name suggests, they’re designed for displacing water, so you can move through the waves at speed.

 But what they offer in pace, they lack in stability, and as such they don’t make the best fishing SUPs for obvious reasons.
 A super-stable platform is needed if you want to try fly-fishing, for example.

-You’ll probably not be required to make razor-sharp turns, or you won’t be racing, and/or pulling tricks, a planing hull is more suitable for anglers.
+You’ll probably not be required to make razor sharp turns, or you won’t be racing, and/or pulling tricks, so a planing hull is more suitable for anglers.

-Wider, flatter, and more stable, they provide a rock-solid platform from which to cast rods and reel in your catch, and offer a more comfortable fishing experience on the whole.
+Wider, flatter, and more stable, they provide a rock solid platform from which to cast rods and reel in your catch, and offer a more comfortable fishing experience on the whole.

 As for the paddle board size, you want something that’s going to accommodate you and all your gear.